abhisheku1/azure-powershell/src/Resources/Authorization.Autorest/readme.md

 identity-correction-for-post: true

 directive:
+  # Swaager bug: The scope should be readonly according to the server response.
+  - from: swagger-document
+    where: $.definitions.RoleManagementPolicyProperties.properties.scope
+    transform: >-
+      return {
+        "type": "string",
+        "readOnly": true,
+        "description": "The role management policy scope."
+      }

+  - from: swagger-document
+    where: $.definitions.RoleManagementPolicyAssignmentProperties.properties.scope
+    transform: >-
+      return {
+        "type": "string",
+        "readOnly": true,
+        "description": "The role management policy scope."
+      }

   # Remove "Create", "CreateViaIdentity", "CreateViaIdentityExpanded" syntax variant of the cmdlets.
 Because of new cmdlet does unsupport.
   - where:
       verb: New